souryacs/BulkRNASeq/README.md

     - Script to run WGCNA to identify networks of interconnected gene regulatory modules.
     - Details are provided in the respective documentation

+4. PathwayAnalysis

+    - Sample script to perform the pathway anaysis on a set of genes using the package *clusterprofiler* (https://guangchuangyu.github.io/software/clusterProfiler/)

 Queries
 =======